 Dr. Besley studies how views about decision-makers and decision processes affect perceptions of science and technology (S&T) with potential health or environmental impacts.
 This focus includes consideration of both mediated exposure through newspapers, television programs and web content, as well as face-to-face public engagement exercises (e.g., public meetings).
 His work emphasizes the need to look at both citizens’ perceptions of decision-makers and decision-makers’ perceptions of the public.

-More generally, John explores the relationships between media use, public engagement and health and environmental risk perceptions.
+More generally, Dr. Besley explores the relationships between media use, public engagement and health and environmental risk perceptions.
 His research has touched on public perceptions of nanotechnology, biotechnology, and energy technologies (particularly nuclear and hydrogen and fuel cell technologies).
-He has also been involved in research into journalistic norms related to coverage of public engagement.
-His work has appeared in high-ranking journals including Science Communication, Public Understanding of Science and Risk Analysis, as well as a range of edited volumes.
-He has received funding from the National Science Foundation and the United States Department of Agriculture.
+He has also been involved in research into journalistic norms related to coverage of public engagement and research to better understand the impact of science and risk communication training.

 Dr. Besley has published more than 50 peer-reviewed journal articles and book chapters and this work has appeared in high-ranking journals including Risk Analysis, Science Communication, Public Understanding of Science, and the Journal of Risk Research as well as a range of edited volumes.
 He has received funding from the National Science Foundation, and the United States Department of Agriculture.

 In addition to his regular research, Dr. Besley is the lead author for the 2014 and the 2016 (ongoing) National Science Board chapters on public attitudes and knowledge about science and technology.
 This biennial report-Science and Engineering Indicators-is submitted to the White House and Congress and represents the definitive statement on Americans’ views about S&T.